IBM/triton-dejavu/README.md

 Additionally, a user could provide a lock with e.g. `cache_lock=triton_dejavu.global_cache_lock` to ensure that no re-compilation happens after the cache lock is locked.

+Moreover, the jitcache also supports the caching of the launch grid (`cache_launch_grid=True`) in cases where the launch grid is the same for all kernel invocations.

+Furthermore, the jitcache can treat non-constant arguments as if they would be constants, with the optional `assume_const=[]` parameter, as shown above.
+This is necessary in situations where some parameters are constant from the application point-of-view, but can't be declared `tl.constexpr`.
+This is for example the case with 64-bit addresses, which have to use `tl.int64` currently.

-The `triton_dejavu.jitcache` reduces the launch overhead of triton kernels to 30-40 micro-seconds.
+The `triton_dejavu.jitcache` reduces the launch overhead of triton kernels to 20-50 micro-seconds, depending on the number of non-constant (or not assumed constant) arguments.

 Compatibility